GianlucaColia/Visual-Sequencer/README.md

 ## Credits

-The entire project was born as *open source* to reflect the values of James Wallbank's [Low Tech Manifesto](http://lowtech.org/projects/n5m3/), therefore anyone can access the code by opening *Visual Sequencer* within *TouchDesigner*.
+The entire project was born as *open source* to reflect the values of James Wallbank's [Low Tech Manifesto](http://lowtech.org/projects/n5m3/), therefore anyone can access the code by opening [Visual Sequencer](#Visual Sequencer) within [TouchDesigner](https://derivative.ca/).

 ###### Designed & developed by Gianluca Colia